VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   -notifier.oauth2.tokenUrl array
      Optional OAuth2 tokenURL to use for -notifier.url.
 If multiple args are set, then they are applied independently for the corresponding -notifier.url
      Supports an array of values separated by comma or specified via multiple flags.
+  -notifier.showURL
+     Whether to avoid stripping sensitive information such as passwords from URL in log messages or UI for -notifier.url.
+It is hidden by default, since it can contain sensitive info such as auth key
   -notifier.suppressDuplicateTargetErrors
      Whether to suppress 'duplicate target' errors during discovery -notifier.tlsCAFile array